popphp/pop-config/README.md

 configuration values and parameters.
 Values can be accessed via array notation or object arrow notation.
 It can disable changes to the configuration values if need be for the life-cycle of the application.
-It also can parse configuration values from common formats, such as JSON, YAML, XML and INI.
+It also can parse configuration values from common formats, such as JSON, XML, INI and YAML.

 `pop-config` is a component of the [Pop PHP Framework](http://www.popphp.org/).